codenco-dev/nova-grid-system/README.md

 You be able to define default values on several ways :
-- by defining this on config file
+- by defining their on config file
 - by creating different methods acting, as the case may be (detail, creating, updating) like this :

 ```